Incoming First Year Student Guide for Summer Courses

 The quantitative reasoning requirement may also be satisfied by completing one approved UCLA course or an equivalent course within the first seven terms of enrollment.
 The course must be taken for a letter grade, and students must receive a grade of C or better (C- grade is not acceptable).
 Applicable courses may also be applied toward preparation for the major requirements and, if approved for general education (GE) credit, may fulfill a GE requirement.

 Political Science 6 (Session C)

 Foreign Language (Not applicable to School of Engineering)

 The foreign language requirement may be satisfied by one of the following methods:

 - Completing a college-level foreign language course equivalent to level three or above at UCLA with a grade of C or Passed or better OR

 - Scoring 3, 4, or 5 on the College Board AP foreign language examination in Chinese, French, German, Italian, Japanese, or Spanish, or scoring 4 or 5 in Latin, thereby earning College credit OR

 - Presenting a UCLA foreign language departmental examination score indicating competency through level three.

 Consult the Schedule of Classes or the appropriate department for times and places of the regularly scheduled examinations.
 Students who wish to demonstrate proficiency in a language that is taught in a UCLA department that has no scheduled examination should contact the appropriate department to arrange for one.
 Students wishing to take an examination in a language not taught at UCLA should contact a College counselor.

-The following language courses may be used to fulfill the foreign language requirement if not already satisfied:
+The following summer language courses may be used to fulfill the foreign language requirement if not already satisfied: